amitverma07/amitverma07.github.io/README.md

 #CRISPY WORLD!
-A simple to help you order order food from your smartphone.
+A simple Website to help you order order food from your Computer/Smartphone.